 A total of 16 men (13 for murder and 3 for rape) were executed at Maitland Gaol between 1843 and 1897.

 The first executions took place on the site in 1843 with the execution of two aboriginal men named Melville and Harry.
-After partitioning the NSW Government to have the Gaol erected in East Maitland progress had been very slow, so as an appeasement to the people the two men sentenced to hang in Newcastle where bought to this site by steamer and kept in wooden cells until their execution date.
-The Maitland Mercury reported that a crowd turned out to witness the execution, after which the bodies where left hanging for one hour before being removed from the temporary scaffold.
+After partitioning the NSW Government to have the Gaol erected in East Maitland progress had been very slow, so as an appeasement to the people the two men sentenced to hang in Newcastle were brought to this site by steamer and kept in wooden cells until their execution date.
+The Maitland Mercury reported that a crowd turned out to witness the execution, after which the bodies were left hanging for one hour before being removed from the temporary scaffold.

 There is a booklet on executions available from the Gaol reception.
 Click here to download a list of the 16 executions that took place at the Gaol.